tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 |tcm| users gain access to objects and actions through assigned :ref:`roles <tcm_access_control_roles>`
 and :ref:`cluster permissions <tcm_access_control_permissions>`.

-Each user can have any number of roles, including zero.
+A user can have any number of roles or none of them.
 Users without roles have access only to clusters that are assigned to them.

 |tcm| uses password authentication for users.
 For information on password management,